In one case, we have argued, an eyewitness has authored his own Gospel,

 of the Synoptic Gospels.
 Its theology does not agree, is quite different, and quite superior.

-17. This basic information helps give a perspective on
+17. This basic information necessarily gives a perspective on

 development of the New Testament canon.
 The understanding of this basic

-material concerning the synoptic Gospels is completely necessary to
+material concerning the synoptic Gospels is certainly necessary to

 a proper perspective and understanding on how to treat the material